danielsaidi/DeckKit/README.md

 ## Demo Application

-This project contains a demo app that lets you explore BottomSheet on iOS and macOS.
+This project contains a demo app that lets you explore DeckKit on iOS and macOS.
 To run it, just open and run `Demo/Demo.xcodeproj`.